 for fringe benefits.
 If the person will work 1,040 hours or more, use the percentages in B, above

-The Office of Financial Aid and Student Employment is responsible for all on-campus student employment during the academic year.
+The Office of Human Resources is responsible for all on-campus student employment during the academic year.
 Student wage rates are set according to the requirements of the position and the number of years the student has held that particular position at Colgate.
 No merit pay can be offered, and no fringe benefits may be charged for academic-year student work.
 For current rates, see “Student wage rates” under “Getting Paid” on the student employment